UltimatDev/Muse/README.md

 ### Update

-The Application is in barebones structure with its basic functionalities setup.
+A Base-Level Application has been made with its basic functionalities setup.

 Further Updates Soon